EthanHolleman/LG-vs.-SM/README.md

 # LG-vs.-SM
-Small and very specific program that returns the unique elements of two genetic database files from mouse
+Small and very specific java  program that returns the unique elements of two genetic database files from mouse

 This program was built for a one time use situation and will only supprt data in a very specific format